firebase/firebaseui-web/README.md

 widget in the middle of an action, but if you do, to avoid the warning, you should use the `reset()` method before re-rendering the widget.

+### Tips for initializing a new UI instance with the same Auth instance

+When trying to initialize a new UI widget with the same Auth instance, you will get an `app/duplicate-app` error.
+In general, you should keep a reference to the AuthUI instance and instead call `reset()` and then `start(...)` again to re-render the widget.

+If you don't keep a reference to that AuthUI instance, you can get the reference by calling `firebaseui.auth.AuthUI.getInstance(appId)` where `appId` is the same as the optional one used to initialize the AuthUI instance.
+If none was provided just call `firebaseui.auth.AuthUI.getInstance()`.

+This is the recommended way but you also have the option to delete the AuthUI instance by calling `ui.delete()` which returns a promise that resolves on successful deletion.
+You can then initialize a new UI instance with the same Auth instance without getting the `app/duplicate-app` error.
+At any time, you can only have one AuthUI instance with the same `appId` or the same Auth instance.

 ### FirebaseUI is broken in IE11 when deployed on a local server accessed through `localhost` (but works when deployed on a remote server)

 Several developers reported issues with IE11 when testing the widget integration on a server deployed locally, accessing the application through a `localhost` address.
 However, it doesn't impact applications deployed on a server (as you can verify in the [demo app](https://fir-ui-demo-84a6c.firebaseapp.com/)).